 Peanut Butter Ice Cream

-The Lowdown: Natural, organic peanut butter is the star ingredient of this option from Low-Carb Yum, and Lisa used a jar that was half-creamy and half-chunky.
+The Lowdown: Natural, organic peanut butter is the star ingredient of this option from Low-Carb Yum, and blogger Lisa MarcAurele used a jar that was half-creamy and half-chunky.
 From there, she added unsweetened almond milk, heavy cream, and vanilla extract to the mix.

 Quick Tip: “Whey protein can be added to make up bulk lost when using a concentrated sweetener like stevia,” Lisa says.
 “It will produce more ice cream without adding carbs.”